-These rules supersede all previous rules promulgated by the United States District Court or any judge of this court.
-These rules govern all applicable proceedings brought in the United States District Court.
+These rules supersede all previous rules promulgated by the United States proceedings brought in the United States District Court.
 They also apply to all proceedings pending at the time they take effect, except where, in the opinion of the court, their application is not feasible or would work injustice, in which event the former rules govern.